Skip to main content

 1) Openness to Risks

-The most common hurdle that DevOps implementation faces in the federal sector are lack of openness to risks.
-Given their commitments and partner network, federal agencies prefer DevOps adoption only after in-depth examination.
+The most common hurdle to DevOps implementation in the federal sector is a lack of openness to risk.
+Given their commitments and partner network, federal agencies prefer DevOps adoption only after in depth examination.

-So, the increased DevOps adoption in the federal sector is purely dependent on its quantifiable and measurable factors.
+So, the increased DevOps adoption in the federal sector depends solely on quantifiable, measurable factors.

 2) Governance

-The first and foremost thing that DevOps demands are the change in organizational culture.
+The first and foremost requirement of DevOps is a change in organizational culture.
 Given this factor, DevOps adoption in the government sector requires changes in governance structure and integrated Governance, Risk, and Compliance (GRC) frameworks.

 3) Contracts and Incentives

 Team integration is the core aspect of DevOps success.
-But this could face a federal structure challenge, where incentives are defined separately for Dev and Ops teams.
-Moreover, these two teams are often chosen from different partners, which breaks the core aspect of collaboration in the overall process.
+But this could pose a federal structure challenge, in which incentives are defined separately for Dev and Ops teams.
+Moreover, these two teams are often chosen from different partner organizations, which undermines the core aspect of collaboration in the overall process.

 In Conclusion